 State law refers to parents as “Primary Residential Parent” (PRP) and “Alternate Residential Parent” (ARP) in child custody proceedings.
 The court designates a PRP and the parenting time or visitation schedule with the ARP according to what is in the best interest of the children.
 Ultimately, the court issues a Permanent Parenting Plan that addresses all issues related to the minor children of the parties.

 The Tennessee Child Support Guidelines prescribe how much one parent should pay to the other for child support after a divorce.
 The amount of support depends on the number of days the child is with each parent, the gross income of each parent, the cost of work-related daycare, and the cost of health insurance.
-A divorce attorney in Chattanooga could be instrumental in properly calculating child support for divorcing parents.
+A local lawyer could be instrumental in properly calculating child support for divorcing parents.

 The biggest differences between contested divorces and uncontested divorces would be the amount of time and money involved.
 An uncontested divorce tends to be significantly quicker than a drawn-out divorce battle.
 Additionally, the emotional toll that the uncertainty of a contested divorce can take on a person is difficult for anybody to endure.